Liberation

 Can I live in the archetypal ‘cloud of unknowing’.
 Not knowing where the next meal is coming from, still enjoying and sharing it abundantly.
 Not sure about the next breath and yet giving it all the attention to this present, passing one.
 The mystic does it, is thus liberated.
 Willing to live in the mystery of God, where no every thing is explained to us or given affirmative answers to all our prayers.
 Sometimes the answer can be no.

-As Kathopanishad guides us, Living a life of jeevan mukta, liberated soul, that is learning to make preferable or inner directed choice rather than merely pleasurable or ego satisfying in short easy choices.
+As Kathopanishad guides us, Living a life of jeevan mukta, liberated soul, that is learning to make preferable (shreyas) or inner directed choices rather than merely pleasurable (preyas) or ego satisfying in short easy choices.
 Over the years leads to exist from the karmic cycle of life followed by death and then so on.
 Eternally.

-So dhyana or meditation is required to make mind an instrument of observation.
-Then gyana or wisdom of the transient nature of life can actually be practiced.
-Eventually Bhakti comes in when we realise we are letting go control only to the Beloved.
-Our own greater self.
-The knowledge itself liberates.
-The journey can be an amalgamation of all the paths.
-Efforts till we learn to live with effortless of the wave in the ocean.
+So dhyana, or meditation, is required to make the mind an instrument of observation.
+Then gyana, or wisdom of the transient nature of life, can actually be practiced.
+Eventually, Bhakti comes in when we realize we are letting go of control only to the Beloved—our own greater self.
+Knowledge itself liberates.
+The journey can be an amalgamation of all the paths, with effort until we learn to live with the effortlessness of the wave in the ocean.
 That is true liberation.

-Liberation might appear to be a destination, but it is the way also.
+Liberation might appear to be a destination, but it is also the way.
 It is a way of life.
-There is no other way to achieve it than having one liberated moment after another.
+There is no other way to achieve it than by having one liberated moment after another.
 Liberation is in this moment.
-Either you are liberated in this moment or you shall never reach there.
+Either you are liberated in this moment, or you shall never reach it.

 Drop everything and settle, surrender to this moment, this breath and you are liberated already.